The Husqvarna 150BT is a gas-powered backpack leaf blower delivering 452 CFM at 270 MPH. It features a 2-cycle 51cc engine. (Read full specs)

 Overview of the Husqvarna 150BT

-- Power: The 150BT, built by Husqvarna, is a gas-powered leaf blower capable of expelling a maximum air volume of 452 cubic feet per minute (CFM).
-Its air speed is rated at 270 MPH.
+- Power: The Husqvarna 150BT is a gas-powered blower with a maximum air volume rating of 452 cubic feet per minute (CFM) and an air speed of 270 MPH.

 - Handling: Like most backpack blowers, this model is technically heavier than a handheld.
 That being said, it can feel lighter and more comfortable because of the way it is carried, even when used over extended periods of time.
 Its throttle is located on the tube, which allows you to keep your left hand free.
 At 22 lbs, the Husqvarna 150BT is within the average weight range of gas-powered backpack blowers.